tonypoch/ctxerrpool/README.md

 ```go
 <-group.Done()
 ```
-Both statements will block until the worker group has completed all given work.
+Both statements will block until the `worker group` has completed all given `work item`s.
 The `Done` method is idea for `select` statements.

 ### Clean up the worker group
 ---
 ```go
 group.Kill()
 ```
-Killing the worker groups isn't required, but if the worker group is no longer being used it's best to tell all its goroutines to return to reclaim their resources.
+Killing the `worker group`s isn't required, but if the `worker group` is no longer being used it's best to tell all its goroutines to return to reclaim their resources.
 If the program's `main` function is about to end, `group.Kill()` will be accomplished regardless.